 Chase logo thanks to Flickr

 In my case, I had the British Airways Visa that I got primarily for the 100,000 mile sign up bonus that I am using for a trip on Cathay Pacific.
 I don’t intend to keep it long enough to pay the annual fee.
 I also recently signed up for the Chase Sapphire Preferred.
-This card is currently the card of choice for many miles/points junkies, due to its 50,000 point sign up bonus, plus double points for purchases that include travel and dining.
+This card is a card of choice for many miles/points junkies, with double points for purchases that include travel and dining.

 I had a high credit line with the BA card, but, it was much lower with the Sapphire.
-I haven’t really used the BA card since I met the spending requirements, I plan to keep the Sapphire card longer term.
+I haven’t used the BA card since I met the spending requirements.
+But plan to keep the Sapphire card longer term.
 One part of good credit is to have low credit utilization.
 If I would cancel my BA card, my credit availability would go down quite a bit.

 I wanted to move my credit limits between cards to move most of my credit from BA to Sapphire.
 I sent a secure message on the Chase website to accomplish this.
-It was quite easy.
+It is easy.
 I learned of a few options: full credit line consolidation and partial line consolidation.

 I am unable to combine any balances that are currently on your accounts, however, you may request a credit line consolidation.